WP4 Building market confidence - showcasing

 Identifying wave flume and building physical model

-In order to determine the best solution for a long time access to a wave flume, institutions were invited to supply a tender for a 14 month-rental of a wave flume, including a skilled test leader.
-A budget for constructing and operating a wave flume and hiring a skilled test leader on a project contract, was created internally.
-The four different solutions were evaluated on 3 parameters: Economy, technical suitability of the flume and skills of the test leader.
+In order to determine the best solution for a long time access to a wave flume, institutions were invited to supply a tender for a 14 month rental of a wave flume, including a skilled test leader.
+A budget for constructing and operating a wave flume and hiring a skilled test leader on a project contract was created internally.
+The four different solutions were evaluated on three parameters: Economy, technical suitability of the flume and skills of the test leader.
 Based on this evaluation it was decided to sign a collaborative agreement contract with Aalborg University (AAU).
-Apart from the AAU collaborative agreement being the cheapest solution, the high degree of integration with the AAU academic staff was valued very high.
+Apart from the AAU collaborative agreement being the cheapest solution, the high degree of integration with the AAU academic staff was valued very highly.
 Also the possibility of the publication of scientific papers on the FPP technology by an academic institution with an excellent reputation and track record in the wave industry is expected to be a huge asset for the project.

-Also as part of the testing a power take-off system (PTO) simulator was constructed to exert a certain force on the absorber.
+As part of the testing a power take-off system (PTO) simulator was constructed to exert a certain force on the absorber.
 The force to be applied is controlled by a real time numerical models simulating the behaviour of a hydraulic PTO system.
-With this setup the complexity of the PTO simulation can gradually be increased, from a simple linear damping for numerical model verification to a full simulation of the full scale PTO system all using the same hardware.
+With this setup the complexity of the PTO simulation could gradually be increased, from a simple linear damping for numerical model verification to a full simulation of the full scale PTO system all using the same hardware.
 The PTO simulator was up and running from the beginning of period 2 and again after the rebuild from the beginning of period 3.

 Exhibition of physical model